Occupational Heat Stress

 Our bodies can only handle a certain amount of heat and cold.
 However, for some people, a job or a worksite that surpasses 100 degrees Fahrenheit may be a regular occurrence.
 As temperatures rise, it can put some workers at risk for heat stress, including heat stroke.
 Heat stress can lead to injuries and illness while on the job.

 Employers should work to protect their employees from heat stress by scheduling hot work during colder times, providing cold liquids to their employees, and more.
 However, if you have suffered from heat stress illnesses or injuries while at work, you may be eligible for benefits.
-Contact a knowledgeable Raleigh workplace injuries attorney from Law Office of Sam Scudder, today at (252) 222-0227.
+Contact a knowledgeable Morehead City workplace injuries attorney from Law Office of Sam Scudder, today at (252) 222-0227.

 Types of Heat-Related Health Problems

 Heat stress occurs when the body reacts negatively to extremely hot temperatures.
 There are a variety of different ways that your body can react to the heat, such as:

 While heat rash can disappear once you cool off, heat stroke can cause death or permanent damage if you do not receive emergency medical care.